 Speaking: Public Speaking & Presentations C2 - Lesson 3: Adapting Content & Delivery Flawlessly to Any Audience/Occasion (On-the-fly)

-Before you can adapt, you must be able to analyze your audience's non-verbal cues in real time.
-Are they engaged, confused, or bored?
+Before you can adapt, you must analyze your audience's non-verbal cues in real time.

-Leaning forward, nodding, making eye contact, smiling. → Your message is landing.
+Leaning forward, nodding, eye contact.
+Your message is landing.
 Keep going!

-Furrowed brows, tilted heads, whispering to each other, puzzled expressions. → You need to clarify or simplify.
+Furrowed brows, tilted heads, whispering.
+You need to clarify or simplify.

-Leaning back, looking at phones or watches, avoiding eye contact, yawning. → You need to change your energy or approach immediately.
+Leaning back, looking at phones, avoiding eye contact.
+You need to change your energy.

 Once you've read the room, use these advanced strategies to adjust your presentation.